-- The demolition and remediation scope provisions. - The elemental cost of that component (identifying buildings and any infrastructure separately). - The basis (such as elemental quantities and rates) and assumptions and provisions made in calculating that cost (such as location, site conditions, construction methods, project complexity and market conditions). - The guidance and documents underpinning the calculation. - The extent of uncertainty in the calculation, and the cost of provisions for uncertainty, such as for escalation and contingency.
+- a.
+The demolition and remediation scope provisions. - The elemental cost of that component (identifying buildings and any infrastructure separately). - c.
+The basis (such as elemental quantities and rates) and assumptions and provisions made in calculating that cost (such as location, site conditions, construction methods, project complexity and market conditions). - d.
+The guidance and documents underpinning the calculation. - e.
+The extent of uncertainty in the calculation, and the cost of provisions for uncertainty, such as for escalation and contingency. - f.
+A statement describing all component activities, including any staging, comprising the full scope of works of the development proposal. - g.
+A list of the development proposal documents (including the EIS report, all drawings and associated reports) upon which the calculation has been based, and the date of those documents (base documents must be dated within 30 days of EIS lodgement for Major Projects in NSW). - h.
+A statement identifying any matters that may impair the objectivity of the calculation.